AzugBe/azugbe.github.io/_pages/privacy.md

 Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in Member states of the European Union and other provisions related to data protection is:

-    AZUG vzw
-    Hemelrijkweg 16
-    2910 Essen
+    AZUG (BUG - Initiative vzw)
+    Brusselsesteenweg 389 bus 2
+    2800 Mechelen
     Belgium

+    KBO number: BE0806400986
     Email: getintouchwithus@azug.be
     Website: www.azug.be

 ### 3. Cookies

-The Internet pages of AZUG vzw use cookies.
+The Internet pages of AZUG (BUG - Initiative vzw) use cookies.
 Cookies are text files that are stored in a computer system via an Internet browser.

 Many Internet sites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier of the cookie.
 It consists of a character string through which Internet pages and servers can be assigned to the specific Internet browser in which the cookie was stored.
 This allows visited Internet sites and servers to differentiate the individual browser of the dats subject from other Internet browsers that contain other cookies.
 A specific Internet browser can be recognized and identified using the unique cookie ID.

-Through the use of cookies, AZUG vzw can provide the users of this website with more user-friendly services that would not be possible without the cookie setting.
+Through the use of cookies, AZUG (BUG - Initiative vzw) can provide the users of this website with more user-friendly services that would not be possible without the cookie setting.

 By means of a cookie, the information and offers on our website can be optimized with the user in mind.
 Cookies allow us, as previously mentioned, to recognize our website users.
 The purpose of this recognition is to make it easier for users to utilize our website.
 The website user that uses cookies, e.g. does not have to enter access data each time the website is accessed, because this is taken over by the website, and the cookie is thus stored on the user's computer system.
 Another example could be the cookie of a shopping cart in an online shop.
 The online store remembers the articles that a customer has placed in the virtual shopping cart via a cookie.